AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 And maybe the initial gut reaction would be to add a binary property containing the picture.

-While there certainly are good use cases to use just a binary property (let's say the name is irrelevant and the mime-type is implicit), in this case I recommend the following structure for my blog example.
+While there are good use cases for just using a binary property (let's say the name is irrelevant and the mime-type is implicit), in this case, I recommend the following structure for my blog example.

 ```xml
 /content/myblog/posts/iphone_shipping/attachments [nt:folder]